There are two workflows for adding a new Gatsby Cloud site:

 Then provide the details for your site:

-- The GitHub organization (either your personal account or an actual organization)
+- The organization the repository belongs to (either your personal account or an actual organization)

 - The repository to import